pu2clr/auto_bpf_arduino/README.md

 * Zo is the characteristic impedance in ohms

 To check the most appropriate toroid for the inductor as well as the number of turns, see [Amidon iron powder toroids calculator](https://coil32.net/online-calculators/amidon-iron-powder-cores-calculator.html)

+You can find many tools to help you to calculate the values of the filter components on internet.
+The  [Chebyshev Bandpass Filter Designer](https://www.changpuak.ch/electronics/chebyshev_bandpass.php), for example, can help you to find the values of the elements (capacitances and inductances) of each filter you want to setup.
+You will find more information below.

 ### Toroids and Inductor Formula